bham-carpentries/git-novice-python-ci/_episodes/04-changes.md

 After reviewing our change, it's time to commit it:

 ~~~
-$ git commit -m "Add documentation to the sum_functions method in functions.py"
+$ git commit -m "Add documentation to the sum_function in functions.py"
 $ git status
 ~~~
 {: .bash}